 Conclusion

-I hope the above measures helped you solve the problem with wireless adapter or access point.
+We hope the above measures helped you solve the problem with wireless adapter or access point.